The Clear sKin Secrets

 But sweat mixed with bacteria, friction, makeup, SPF, and tight clothing?
 That can absolutely trigger congestion and breakouts.

 After workouts, cleanse when you can.
-If you cannot cleanse right away, mist with hypochlorous spray and wait about 10 minutes before applying skincare.
+If you cannot cleanse right away, mist with Halederma and wait about 10 minutes before applying skincare.
 And please do not sit in sweaty clothes for hours.
 Your back and chest acne are begging.
-And if your dealing with back acne, its likely sweat, tight cloths, none breathable fabrics.
+And if your dealing with back acne, its likely sweat, tight cloths, none breathable fabrics and not washing your body in the proper routine.
+If you are struggling with body acne hale derma & BPO body wash will be your bestie.

 Wipe it daily with alcohol or lysol wipes!
 Especially if you take calls with your phone pressed to your face. all the tiny habit.
 Big difference.

-You touched shampoo bottles, conditioner bottles, your hair, your body, possibly a loofah that has seen things we don’t need to discuss.
+You touched shampoo bottles, conditioner bottles, your hair, your body, possibly a loofah that has seen things we don’t need to discuss, your hair products.
+This is why the shower routine IS SO IMPORTANT.

 Wash your hands before cleansing your face.